-We Need Diverse Books — And These Authors Are Here To Tell You Why
+We Need Diverse Books — And Here's Why

 In a moving new video, the We Need Diverse Books organization has broadcast a powerful message about why representation matters.
 The video shows a range of authors talking about their own experiences reading books in their childhood — and they all felt like there was something missing.
 YA books tend to focus on the experiences of white, straight, cisgender individuals — and if you don't fit into that narrow mold, it can feel pretty isolating.

 Ellen Oh, the CEO of We Need Diverse Books, explains it best: "Not seeing yourself [in books] is like being told that you don't exist."

 I certainly turned to books to make sense of my own experiences growing up, and it was incredibly comforting to find that there were other people, even fictional ones, who were going through similar things.
 It's pretty heartbreaking, therefore, to hear from so many of these authors that they didn't get that same comfort.